Alabama Museum of Natural History: History

+The Alabama Museum of Natural History was established in 1831, when the University of Alabama began assembling natural history specimens for research and teaching.
 The site of the Alabama Museum of Natural History, Smith Hall, is named for Eugene Allen Smith, who was appointed state geologist in 1873 and spent nearly forty years surveying, mapping and collecting scientific specimens throughout the state.
 The cornerstone for Smith Hall was laid on May 28, 1907.
 Construction was completed in the autumn of 1909 and it was formally dedicated on May 5, 1910.

 Smith recruited collector Herbert Huntington Smith (no relation) as the museum's curator.
 Herbert H. Smith directed the Museum under Eugene Smith from 1910 till his death in 1919.

 Herbert Smith's wife, Amelia Woolworth Smith was also a collector and worked for the museum, and replaced her husband as acting curator after he died.